 - Direct working skills with engaging with children and adolescents.
 This offers a range of creative and expressive tools and strategies for communicating sensitively and effectively with children.
 This can be tailored to a specific age groups such as under 5s or adolescents.
 Workshops can also focus on a particular medium such as on using masks, clay, or puppets.

 - An introduction for professionals on carrying out complex, robust, and thorough child-based and/or parenting assessments.

 - Report-writing skills for professionals.

 - An introduction to carrying out therapeutic life story work.

-- An introduction to using the Tree of Life technique with parents, professionals, or children.
+- An introduction to using the Tree of Life technique from Narrative Therapy with parents, professionals, or children.